Poverty in Ethiopia

-The African country of Ethiopia has made massive strides towards alleviating poverty since 2000 when it was assessed that their poverty rate was one of the greatest among all other countries.
+The African country of Ethiopia has made strides towards alleviating poverty since 2000 when it was assessed that their poverty rate was one of the greatest among all other countries.
 The country has made great strides in different areas of the Millennium Development Goals including eradicating various diseases and decreasing the rate of child mortality.
 Despite these improvements, poverty is still extremely high within the country.
+Based on the most recent data from 2019, 68.7% of the population is affected by multidimensional poverty and an additional 18.4% vulnerable to it.
 One of the leading factors in driving down poverty was the expansion of the agricultural sector.
 Poor farmers have been able to set higher food prices to increase their sales and revenue, but this expansion has come at a cost to the poorest citizens of the country, as they could not afford the higher priced food.
 One of the biggest challenges to alleviating this issue is changing the structure of Ethiopia's economy from an agricultural-based economy to a more industry-based economy.
 The current strategy for addressing poverty in Ethiopia is by building on existing government systems and development programs that are already in place within the country.

 Marginality

 Due to the lack of progress in reducing the rate of poverty in Ethiopia, a map of marginality was created for the region to survey the state of poverty.
-In Marginality as a Root Cause of Poverty: Identifying Marginality Hotspots in Ethiopia, Gatzweiler defines marginality as "an involuntary position and condition of an individual or group at the margins of social, political, economic, ecological, and biophysical systems, that prevent them from access to resources, assets, services, restraining freedom of choice, preventing the development of capabilities, and eventually causing extreme poverty”.
+In Marginality as a Root Cause of Poverty: Identifying Marginality Hotspots in Ethiopia, Gatzweiler defines marginality as "an involuntary position and condition of an individual or group at the margins of social, political, economic, ecological, and biophysical systems, that prevent them from access to resources, assets, services, restraining freedom of choice, preventing the development of capabilities, and eventually causing extreme poverty".
 Marginality does not operate as a means to analyze the causes of poverty, rather it serves as a main cause of poverty itself and calls for a deeper analysis of the position of individuals within their society.
 Marginality directly deals with social webs and systems and how individuals have a sociological effects on the essential functions of everyday society.
 There are hotspots of marginality in the South-West and North regions of the country.
 Some strong indications of high marginality among poor agro-ecological conditions and ethnically homogeneous areas.
 The agro-ecological zones with the highest levels of marginality were found among the Kolla and Bertha zones, both of which have extremely arid temperatures.
 The study also found that areas of high marginality had one ethnicity that made "up more than 95% of the population".
 The study estimates that almost 6 million people live in marginal hotspot areas.